Arathurs/Remove_Element/README.md

 The order of elements can be changed.
 It doesn't matter what you leave beyond the new length.

+#### Solutions

+This solution uses a reverse iterative approach, beating 99% of all previous Leetcode submissions.

 #### Clarification:
 Confused why the returned value is an integer but your answer is an array?